sawyerf/youtube-sm/docs/New-site.md

     	def dead(self, url):
     		""" The function wich is call with the option -d This function print the dead channel."""

-    	def stat(self, sub, name):
-    		""" The function wich is call with the option -s This function print the views and the ratio of like of a video"""
     ```

 5. Return you class in the function return_Analyzer() :